dave-theunsub/clamtk/README.md

-This README was last updated on 18 October 2020.
+This README was last updated on 18 February 2021.

 # Readme for ClamTk